-Documents in Active Use may be defined as those records required as working documents by the Freire Charter School Wilmington staff in performing current assignments.
+Documents in Active Use: Records required as working documents by School staff in performing current assignments.

-Documents in Storage may be defined as documents officially placed in the custody of the Delaware State Archives.
+Documents in Storage: Documents officially placed in the custody of the Delaware State Archives.

 Procedures for Examining, Copying or Requesting Public Records

-Except for materials and documents in active use or in storage, all public records may be examined and copies obtained at the office of the Freire Charter School Wilmington, 201 West 14th Street, Wilmington, DE 19801, during regular business hours.
-Initial requests to inspect public documents shall be made in writing and delivered in person, by email, by fax or through the internet to the School’s web portal.
+Except for materials and documents in Active Use or in Storage, all public records may be examined and copies obtained at the School, 201 West 14th Street, Wilmington, DE 19801, during regular business hours.
+Initial requests to inspect public documents shall be made in writing and delivered in person, by email, by fax, or to the School’s web portal.
 The request shall be as specific as possible and shall describe the records sought in sufficient detail to enable the School to locate the records with reasonable effort.

-The FOIA Coordinator may request that the citizen seeking public records provide additional information to assist in locating records such as the types of records, parties to correspondence, and subject matter of the requested records.
+The FOIA Coordinator may request that the citizen seeking public records (the “requesting Party”) provide additional information to assist in locating the records such as the types of records, parties to correspondence (if applicable), and subject matter of the requested records.
 The FOIA Coordinator shall make every reasonable effort to assist in identifying the records sought.

 FOIA does not require the School to create records, or prepare summaries or compilations of records.

-The School’s FOIA Coordinator will respond to the requestor within fifteen (15) business days as to whether the information is or is not available and when or where it will be made available.
-If a delay of the requested records is anticipated, the FOIA Coordinator will explain the reason for the delay and provide an expected date and time when the requesting party will have access to the public records sought.
+The School’s FOIA Coordinator will respond to the Requesting Party within fifteen (15) business days and state whether the information requested is available and when or where it will be made available.
+If a delay of the requested records is anticipated, the FOIA Coordinator will explain the reason for the delay and provide an expected date and time when the Requesting Party will have access to the public records sought.

-The review of any requested documents must be performed during regular business hours in the presence of a School employee designated by the FOIA Coordinator.
+The review of any requested records must be performed during regular business hours in the presence of a School employee designated by the FOIA Coordinator.
 In no event will access be provided at a time, or in a manner, which disrupts the normal operations of the School.
-No original documents may be removed from School property by the requestor.
-Review of an original copy of a document will be in the presence of a member of the Freire Charter School Wilmington coordinated by the FOIA Officer.
+No original records may be removed from School property by the Requesting Party.
+Any review of original records will be in the presence of a member of the School’s staff coordinated by the FOIA Coordinator.

-The School will provide emails if it is able to do so with reasonable effort.
-If the assistance of School information and technology personnel is necessary in order to provide emails, the School will provide the Requesting Party an itemized written estimate of the charges incurred in retrieving such records.
+The School will provide emails if it is able to reasonably do so.
+If the assistance of School information and technology personnel is necessary in order to provide emails, the School will provide the Requesting Party an itemized written estimate of the charges that will be incurred in retrieving such electronic records.
 The Requesting Party shall then decide whether to proceed with, cancel, or modify the request.

-The Freire Charter School Wilmington may, in its discretion, make the copies at the time of the review or copy and mail the records to the requestor.
-The requestor may elect to pick up the copies during regular business hours and submit payment at that time.
+The School, in its discretion, may copy and mail records to the Requesting Party.
+The Requesting Party may elect to pick up the copies during regular business hours and submit payment at that time.

-Requested documents will be copied in existing form, without reformatting or creation of a new document unless such customization is deemed reasonable and appropriate by the School FOIA Officer.
-Copying of a public document shall be done by the division involved.
+Requested records will be copied in existing form, without reformatting or creation of a new document unless such customization is deemed reasonable and appropriate by the FOIA Coordinator.
+Copying of a public document shall be done by the relevant division.

 The cost of providing copies of paper records shall be: